Why Are Email Lists So Valuable to eCommerce Sites?

 This will provide your subscribers with the content they want to receive while allowing you to increase product interaction and revenue.

-4. Drives traffic and sales
+5. Drives traffic and sales

-If you’re looking to achieve long-term success, almost every move you make should be revenue driven.
+If you’re looking to achieve long-term success, almost every move you make should be revenue-driven.

 In an eCommerce context, this goal can be achieved by driving traffic to your site and encouraging purchases.

-Luckily, a strong email list offers the means to do this.
+Thankfully, a strong email list offers the means to do this.

-- Compelling copy: Uphold a consistent and recognisable tone of voice alongside engaging copy to build trust.
+• Compelling copy: Uphold a consistent and recognisable tone of voice alongside engaging copy to build trust.

-- Clear call-to-actions: Make CTAs easy to follow and understand.
+• Clear call-to-actions: Make CTAs easy to follow and understand.
 For example, a simple ‘buy now’ button towards the top of an email will garner more clicks than if it were placed at the very bottom.

-- Time-sensitive offers: Create urgency with countdown timers to emphasise the limited availability of an offer to encourage quick purchases.
+• Time-sensitive offers: Create urgency with countdown timers to emphasise the

 By using these tactics throughout your sequences, you can consistently drive traffic to your site whilst drawing maximum value from your email lists.